Brendan Canty: Soundtrack work, film scoring, directing and side projects

 He produced Ted Leo and the Pharmacists's Living With the Living and The Tyranny of Distance albums.
 He also produced Benjy Ferree, The Thermals's The Body, The Blood, The Machine, and French Toast records, as well as mixing the self-titled debut album for The Aquarium.
 In 2011, he directed long-time friend Eddie Vedder's new solo performance DVD release, Water on the Road, and took the drums for Vedder's cover of "All Along the Watchtower".

 Influence

-In 2007, Stylus Magazine ranked Canty at #29 on their list of the "50 Greatest Rock Drummers" based on his drumming work with Fugazi.
-In a 2015 interview drummer Joe Wong stated seeing Fugazi was a formative experience.
+In 2007, Stylus Magazine ranked Canty at No. 29 on their list of the "50 Greatest Rock Drummers" based on his drumming work with Fugazi.
+Canty has been cited as an influence by such drummers as Sara Lund of Unwound and multi-instrumentalist Joe Wong.

 Personal life

-Canty is the brother of James Canty, and writer Kevin Canty.
-He lives in Washington, D.C. with his wife and four children.
+His siblings include musician James Canty and writer Kevin Canty.
+He lives in Washington, D.C., with his wife and four children.